SomeoneElsHere/Chaosmod/README.md

 Hello!
 This is an addon to another mod that I can't publish because of copyright reasons and size.
 This mod is for Stardew Valley!
 It is mostly a joke mod.
-Use the Chaosaddon folder inside as the mod.
+Use the chaosaddon folder inside as the mod addon and the chaosaddon_content as the content pack.

 This will add...